GLYCAM-Web/gems/gemsModules/systemoperations/instance_config/docs/about_instance_config.md

         "PaidTier",
         "MediumJob",
         "LongJob",
-        "MDaaS-RunMD"
+        // specifically, a cluster host for MDaaS-RunMD "MDaaS-RunMD"
       ],
-      // A DevEnv situation might still want to use thoreau for MDaaS-RunMD because it's slightly different from swarm.
-      // One could create an ssh reverse tunnel and set the host to localhost, for example.
-      "host": "thoreau",
-      "slurmport": "50052",
+      "host": "thoreau", // or the ip address "slurmport": "50052", // This is a gRPC-mediated port for sending GEMS requests to the SLURM host.
-      "sbatch_arguments": {
+      // SLURM runscripts will use these arguments "sbatch_arguments": {
         "MDaaS-RunMD": {
           "partition": "defq",